Group Flight Information

 2. Book your own flight to the host country.

 For this option we require travelers to arrive at the same time, or earlier (no more than 3 hours), than the suggested group flight’s planned arrival.
 We ask participants not to arrive later than the suggested group flight’s time of arrival.
-If travelers arrive on their own prior to the rest of the group we will arrange to have the second Program Leader or the Country Director meet them as they land in the host country.
+If travelers arrive on their own prior to the rest of the group, we will arrange for either a Program Leader or the Country Director meet them when they land in the host country.
 If a participant arrives more than three hours before the group chaperoned flight, we will have in-country staff pick them up, but a $100 fee will apply.

 With either option, we strongly encourage you to book your flights through STA, but it is not required.

 STA operates a full 24/7 emergency line and can support you with issues from date changes, cancellations, or general crisis management support wherever you are in the world.
 To contact them, please call 800-781-4040.